The best leave in probe thermometer.

 I had tried over versions of in-oven thermometers over the years and frankly, they don’t even compare.
 I had purchased a less expensive version from Amazon, that despite its great reviews, was made of cheap plastic, smelled toxic and was complicated to use.
 I used it maybe twice and it found its way to the back of a drawer somewhere.

 I have used my own range’s built in thermometer many times (which comes fairly standard these days, yet no one seems to know about it).
-The problem with the built-in range thermometer was that is was highly inaccurate, hard to test accuracy, and the probe was very thick in comparison to Thermoworks slender probes.
+The problem with the built-in range thermometer was that is was highly inaccurate, hard to test accuracy, and the probe was very thick in comparison to Thermoworks meat thermometer’s slender probes.
+(They even make a needle probe for small, delicate cuts of meat!)

 Determined to find a way to cook meats to perfection, I did extensive research on kitchen thermometers.
 I learned that Thermoworks was, by far, the leader in the industry, was recommended by chefs I follow like Alton Brown and Ina Garten, and America’s test kitchen, which I subscribe to and trust.
 So I decided to invest in my first Thermoworks purchase.
-My biggest regret was waiting so long to make this purchase, because it wasn’t long before I realized it only took one meal for me to realize it was of the best kitchen investments I had ever made.
+My biggest regret was waiting so long to purchase a Thermoworks meat thermometer because it wasn’t long before I realized it was of the best kitchen investments I had ever made.

 “I don’t just have one, I have three.”